How to Increase Your Research Citations (Practical Guide for Researchers)

 • Methodological keywords

-Appropriate keyword selection can support discoverability in scholarly databases and search platforms.
+Appropriate keyword selection supports discoverability in scholarly databases and search platforms.

 2. Write a Clear and Informative Title

-Titles help readers identify the focus and scope of a study.
+Titles help readers and indexing systems identify the focus and scope of a study.

 Effective titles are typically: